Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 # Multitech RGW Setup

+This page covers setting up the RGW.
+The RGW recevies data from the ED over LoRa Radio Frequency.
+The RGW is responsible for transferring the received data to the NS over IP link in the required format.

-This page covers setting up the RGW which are detailed in different sections as follows:
+The setting up og the RGW is detailed in different sections as follows:

  * [Hardware Setup]
  * [Accessing the RGW]